-Second. when a court interferes prosecutors' discretion in the direction of mercy while deferring to their discretion in favor of harshness, as the Fifth Circuit's decision would allow, it creates uncertainty about the consequences of convictions and thus undermines prosecutors' ability to secure dispositions via plea agreement.
+Second. when a court interferes with prosecutors' discretion in the direction of mercy while deferring to their discretion in favor of harshness, as the Fifth Circuit's decision would allow, it creates uncertainty about the consequences of convictions and thus undermines prosecutors' ability to secure dispositions via plea agreement.
 This Court has observed that "[w]hatever might be the situation in an ideal world, the fact is that the guilty plea and the often concomitant plea bargain are important components of this country's criminal justice system."
 Blackledge v.
 Allison, 431 U.S. 63, 71 (1977).
-Because the vast majority of cases are resolved by pleas-97% of convictions in the nation's 75 most populous counties4-this reduction in defendants' willingness to plea bargain will hinder prosecutors' ability to manage and efficiently dispose of their cases, further exacerbating the "[e]xtreme docket pressure [that] characterizes DAs' offices, particularly in the large cities where crime rates tend to be highest," Daniel C. Richman & William J. Stuntz, Al Capone's Revenge: An Essay on the Political Economy of Pretextual Prosecution, 105 COLUM.
-L. REV. 583, 601 (2005).
+Because the vast majority of cases are resolved by pleas-97% of convictions in the nation's 75 most populous counties4-this reduction in defendants' willingness to plea bargain will hinder prosecutors' ability to manage and efficiently dispose of their cases, further exacerbating the "[e]xtreme docket pressure [that] characterizes DAs' offices, particularly in the large cities where crime rates tend to be highest."
+Daniel C. Richman & William J.

-Tracey Kyckelhahn & Thomas H. Cohen, Felony Defendants in Large Urban Counties, 2004, Bureau of Justice Statistics Bulletin (U.S. Dep't of Justice Office of Justice Programs, Wash.
+Tracey Kyckelhahn & Thomas H. Cohen, Bureau of Justice Statistics, Felony Defendants in Large Urban Counties, 2004, Bureau Just.
+Stat.
+Bull.
+(U.S. Dep't of Justice, Office of Justice Programs, Wash.
 D.C.), Apr.
-2008, at 3, available at http://ojp.usdoj.gov/bjs/pub/pdf/fdluc04.pdf.
+2008, at 3, available at http://bjs.ojp.usdoj.gov/content/pub/pdf/fdluc04.pdf.